Skip to sub navigation Skip to main content

 Financial information

-The second account is the Housing Revenue Account, this can only be used for the provision of Council Housing and is funded by Housing Rents.
-This statement refers to the Council’s General Fund only.
+The second account is the housing revenue account, this can only be used for the provision of council housing and is funded by housing rents.
+This statement refers to the Council’s general fund only.

 In the absence of this funding clarity, it is our assessment that this situation may continue for some time into the future and will require us to cut costs and maximise income if we wish to remain financially viable.